We Understand Expenses Change

-Your financial aid eligibility is based on a standard budget.
-We may be able to increase your budget—and your financial aid eligibility—if you have allowable expenses that you are incurring during the academic year that are higher than your standard financial aid budget, called a Cost of Attendance (COA) Adjustment.
+Your financial aid eligibility is based on a standard cost of attendance, or student budget.
+We may be able to increase your budget—and your financial aid eligibility—if you incur expenses during the academic year that are higher than your standard financial aid budget.
+This is called a Cost of Attendance (COA) Adjustment.
 Please note that there is no COA Adjustment process for the summer term.

 The cost of your rent and utilities or the cost of your university residence hall.